LGBTQ INFORMATION NETWORK │ RAINBOW OF RESOURCES

 "drag queen."
 "Drag queen" usually connotes

-cross-dressing for the purposes of entertainment or
+cross-dressing (or CD) for the purposes of entertainment or

 performance without necessarily aiming to pass as